 "Wait, let me see if I get this straight..."
 I said as I gestured for Josh to stop.
 Well, technically he was standing still anyway since we were waiting for the streetlights to turn green, but who cares about semantics?
 Anyways, I continued, "So she is your neighbor, you grew up together, you come to school together each morning, and your families hang out all the time.
 Don't tell me she also wakes you up every morning."

 "Not every time..." he told me while avoiding eye contact.
 "She lives next door and she is an early riser.
 There is nothing weird about it."

 "Right, totally normal childhood friend behavior."

-“I’m not joking either,” I told Josh as sincerely as I could, “That is totally normal childhood friend behavior, no sarcasm here.”
-Well, as long as you live in a cheap romance manga; I wanted to add, but I refrained.
+"I'm not joking either," I responded as sincerely as I could.
+"That is totally normal childhood friend behavior, no sarcasm here."

-He still looked at me critically but didn’t continue the discussion; instead he rubbed his temple and launched a brand new one.
+'At least as long as you live in a cheap romance manga', I wanted to add, but I decided against it.
+He still looked at me critically but didn't continue the discussion; instead, he rubbed his temple and launched a brand new topic.

 "Your questions," Joshua answered glumly, apparently not sharing my newfound admiration of anachronistic media-delivery personnel.
 "It's just like when you transferred."

 "Really?"
 I caught up to him, only sparing one last glance at the paperboy.
 My goodness, he was even wearing britches and suspenders!
 Some people really go that extra mile for their job.
 I allowed myself one last smile and then promptly returned to the discussion at hand.
 "Speaking of which, where did I live?
 Before I transferred, I mean."

 Josh gave me a withering look.
 I had no idea how he did it, but he could somehow manage to increase the severity of his doubtful glares each subsequent time.
 It was probably a unique talent.

 "What kind of friend doesn't know where the other came from?"